 Found in the dry and rocky southeastern regions of the US, the Dwarf Chestnut, sometimes known as Allegheny chinquapin, is the shortest chestnut species in the world, growing only from 2 to 8 meters in height.

-This chestnut tree is vastly cultivated for its nuts which is a great source of nourishment for woodland creatures including squirrels and rabbits.
+This chestnut tree is vastly cultivated for its nuts which are a great source of nourishment for woodland creatures, including squirrels and rabbits.

 The heartwood of the wood is yellowish-brown in color, while the sapwood most closely resembles white.

 The wood is known for its interlocked and straight pattern to this chestnut wood’s grain.
 It is easy to work with, glue, finish and apply machine tools to.

 Mostly it is used for crafting furniture and fencing thanks to its durability.
 Also, it makes great firewood.

 6- Aesculus Hippocastanum (Horse Chestnut)

 While its name implies otherwise, these are not generally regarded as true chestnut trees, though they do produce nuts that are similar enough to other chestnut species.

 Regardless, this wood is known for its strength and durability, making it a fine choice for the construction of various wooden products.

 Unlike other chestnut varieties, the Horse chestnut wood does not contain rot-resistant properties, which limits its functionality to really only perform well in crafting indoor objects such as furniture, veneer, interior trim, broom handles, racket grips, boxes, kitchen utensils, toys, etc.